apatsufas/homebridge-tapo-p100/README.md

   - `name`: [required] The name of each device
   - `host`: [required] The host (local IP address) of each device
   - `type`: [optional] Plug, PowerPlug, Light or Colorlight.
 Use Plug for P100 or P105, PowerPlug for P110, Light for L510E and Colorlight for L530.
 If not provided, default is Plug.
+  - `updateInterval`: [optional] miliseconds.
+Set the update interval for the plugin.
+Determines how often the plugin will request the state from the Tapo Device.
+  - `timeout`: [optional] miliseconds.
+Sets the request timeout header for the requests to the Tapo Device.

 Example: